2025 LIFO Opportunities & Strategies Guide

 • Best LIFO Practices: Use of External Indexes (IPIC Method) to Maximize LIFO Tax Benefits

-Companies have the option to use one of the two following inflation measurement sources to calculate inflation:
+Companies have the option to use one of the two inflation measurement sources to calculate inflation:

 • Internal index